 I did not order the same layout from them, but a bit later, I gave them a try with a revised design featuring an SSOP-28 chip with 0.65 mm lead pitch.
 Here’s the result:

 My overall impressions are positive.
 Silkscreen quality is about the same as with JLCPCB: not exceptional but perfectly adequate.
 The cosmetic appearance is excellent and consistent across all boards, with no scratches, dings, or dirt.
 The only real negative is that solder mask alignment is noticeably worse than for other vendors, with a fairly pronounced horizontal offset seen around the IC pads.
-On the flip side, the mask is considerably thicker than for JLCPCB, so it is likely to take more abuse.
-Both Chinese vendors manufactured vias true-to-spec and centered them well.
+On the flip side, the mask is considerably thicker than for JLCPCB — to the point of plugging some of the vias — so it is likely to take more abuse.
+Both Chinese vendors manufactured all vias true-to-spec and centered them well.

 To their credit, PCBWay was the only company to contact me and ask what I wanted to do with the badly-specified non-plated through holes in my design; as discussed earlier, other shops made that decision on my behalf, with unpredictable results.

 Perhaps of note: after I placed my order, PCBWay did a bit of sleuthing and then contacted me asking if I’d like to to get free prototyping in exchange for “slight promotion” on my blog.
-I did not take them up on that offer, but I imagine that many others would.
+I did not take them up on that offer, but I imagine that many others would — and there can be some resulting bias in the reviews you see elsewhere.

 For advice on designing your own PCBs, click here.
 A list of other electronics-related articles on this blog can be found here.